lq3552/gizmo_dust_galaxy_analyzer/README.md

 gal.plot_dmf(**kwargs)
 ```

-## Tools
+## Machine Learning Tools

-You can find a tool to predict dust-to-gas ratio in `machine-learning-tools`, using a regressor trained by simulated data.
+You can find a tool to predict dust-to-gas ratio (DGR) in `machine-learning-tools`, using a regressor trained by simulated data.
 Please define which input parameters are active following `param.list`, and set values of input parameters following `tab.txt`.
 Then you can run the tool by
 ```bash
 python dgr_extrarandomtree.py param.list tab.txt [DGR_output_list]
 ```
+to estimate DGR from input parameters.